Construction Rating: | starstarstarstarstar |

 Flight:

 First flight was with only one C6-3 just t' test things out.
+Ahoy!
 Worked nicely, with a slow, majestic ascent.

-Second flight was with seven C6-7s.
+Second flight be with seven C6-7s.

 PROs: Full cluster ignition is incredible t' watch.
-Avast, me proud beauty!
-Avast!
+Begad!
+Arrr!
 Attracts a lot of attention on t' pad.

-CONs: Hard t' light all motors, especially with high-current igniters.
-The only igniters I found that would work are Estes Solars, arrr, me hearties, but for those you need a clip whip because t' wires aren't long enough t' twist together.
+CONs: Hard t' light all motors, me hearties, especially with high-current igniters.
+Blimey!
+Avast, me proud beauty!
+The only igniters I found that would work are Estes Solars, but for those you need a clip whip because t' wires aren't long enough t' twist together.

 Recovery: